LinkedInLearning/azure-solutions-architect-cert-prep-design-data-storage-solutions-az-305-2880065/chapter-3/chapter-3.md

     az group create --name rg-audit-sql --location <location>

-Create two storage accounts in different regions, one in the same region as the Azure SQL DB
+Create two storage accounts in different regions, one in the same region as the Azure SQL DB.
+To follow the demo the storage accounts and the vcode db below must be created first.

     az deployment group create --resource-group rg-audit-sql --template-file storage-standard.bicep --parameters secondLocation=<>